qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 ----------------

 You can reshape line and polygon features using the |reshape|
 :sup:`Reshape Features` icon on the toolbar.
-It replaces the line or polygon part from the first to the last intersection with the original line.
+For lines, it replaces the line part from the first to the last intersection with the original line.
 The
 |reshape| :sup:`Reshape Features` tool also helps you extend linestring
 geometries: simply begin or end the reshape line at either the first or last point of the existing line.

-With polygons, reshaping can sometimes lead to unintended results.
-It is mainly useful to replace smaller parts of a polygon, not for major overhauls, and the reshape line is not allowed to cross several polygon rings, as this would generate an invalid polygon.

-For example, you can edit the boundary of a polygon with this tool.
+You can also edit the boundary of a polygon with this tool.
 First, click in the inner area of the polygon next to the point where you want to add a new vertex.
 Then, cross the boundary and add the vertices outside the polygon.
 To finish, right-click in the inner area of the polygon.
 The tool will automatically add a node where the new line crosses the border.
+The area of the polygon is expanded with the area you draw.
 It is also possible to remove part of the area from the polygon, starting the new line outside the polygon, adding vertices inside, and ending the line outside the polygon with a right click.

+With polygons, reshaping can sometimes lead to unintended results.
+It is mainly useful to replace smaller parts of a polygon, not for major overhauls, and the reshape line is not allowed to cross several polygon rings, as this would generate an invalid polygon.

 .. note::
    The reshape tool may alter the starting position of a polygon ring or a